 Earlier this month we shared our transformation of the twenty-one stained glass windows that we repaired for Holy Rosary Catholic Church in Seattle, Washington.
 The project involved a variety of repairs and installation of new protective covering, all performed on-site.
-Today we are looking at another repair project that required more extensive work to the windows and was therefore performed in our studio.
+Today we are looking at another repair project that required more extensive work to the windows and was therefore performed in our stained glass studio.

 Associated Crafts/Willet Hauser Architectural Glass has been well acquainted with the stained glass at the Cathedral of St. John the Evangelist in Spokane, Washington for nearly forty years.